emrgnt-cmplxty/automata/automata/docs/core/agent/tool/builder/symbol_search_tool_builder.rst

-SymbolSearchToolkit
+SymbolSearchToolkitBuilder
 =======================

-``SymbolSearchToolkit`` is a class that helps building tools for searching and processing symbols in a codebase using ``SymbolSearch``.
+``SymbolSearchToolkitBuilder`` is a class that helps building tools for searching and processing symbols in a codebase using ``SymbolSearch``.
 It provides functionalities such as building tools, processing queries using built tools, and handling various types of search results.
 This